OpenBEL/openbel-api/README.md

 ### Installation

 The OpenBEL API is packaged and installed as a Ruby gem.
 A Ruby gem is packed library or application that runs on the Ruby virtual machine.
 In this case OpenBEL API runs only on [JRuby][JRuby].

+*JRuby Configuration*

+- Unpack JRuby archive.
+- Set the JRUBY_HOME environment variable to the unpacked JRuby archive directory.
+- Add "$JRUBY_HOME/bin" to your PATH environment variable.
+- Set the GEM_HOME and GEM_PATH environment variable to any directory accessible to the current user.
+This is where JRuby gems will be installed.
+The OpenBEL API and dependencies will be installed into this directory for isolation from other Ruby applications running on the system.

+*Example JRuby Configuration*

+Assume that we have unpacked JRuby to `/opt/jruby`.
+We should then:

+- Set `JRUBY_HOME` to `/opt/jruby`.
+- Add `$JRUBY_HOME/bin` to our `PATH` environment variable.
+- Set both `GEM_HOME` and `GEM_PATH` to `/opt/jruby/gems`.
+- Proceed with *Installation of OpenBEL API*.

+*Installation of OpenBEL API*

 Installation uses the [RubyGems][RubyGems] site to download and install the gem from.
 To install the OpenBEL API gem run the `gem install` command available within your [JRuby][JRuby] installation.